 Maintain a correct address.
 Make sure the court has your current address until the case is closed so that you get notice if there will be a dividend.

-Monitor and object to Debtor’s plans.
+Monitor and object to the Debtor's plans.
 If the debtor is in a reorganization bankruptcy, read the proposed plan and understand your rights.
-In Chapter 11 plans, debtors frequently give creditors options, and if you do nothing you may be deemed to i) have accepted the plan, and ii) selected an option, typically the one most advantageous top the debtor.
-Determine if you should appear and be heard by the court concerning the debtor’s plan (in chapters 11, 12, and 13) and/or file a formal objection to the plan.
+In Chapter 11 plans, debtors frequently give creditors options, and if you do nothing you may be deemed to i) have accepted the plan, and ii) select an option, typically the one most advantageous to the debtor.
+Determine if you should appear and be heard by the court concerning the debtor's plan (in chapters 11, 12, and 13) and/or file a formal objection to the plan.

 Consider reaffirmation agreements.
-If you are a secured creditor should you seek a reaffirmation agreement, or just accept the debtors’ voluntary payments?
+If you are a secured creditor should you seek a reaffirmation agreement, or just accept the debtors' voluntary payments?
 As a creditor, you also have the right to ask the debtor to honor the debt even though it can be discharged.
 This is known as “reaffirming the debt.”
 Debtors are sometimes willing to agree to pay the debt when there is a cosigner or guarantor of the debt (such as a family member, friend, or employer) whom the debtor would prefer not to stick with the debt.
-A debtor may also wish to reaffirm a debt in order to avoid having a secured creditor take the collateral or as a precondition for agreeing to engage in business with you again.
+A debtor may also wish to reaffirm a debt to avoid having a secured creditor take the collateral or as a precondition for agreeing to engage in business with you again.

 Watch for dismissal.
-Some bankruptcies are dismissed for the debtor’s failure to comply with the requirements of the bankruptcy code.
-When that happens, creditors may pursue collection as though the bankruptcy had no happened.
+Some bankruptcies are dismissed for the debtor's failure to comply with the requirements of the bankruptcy code.
+When that happens, creditors may pursue collection as though the bankruptcy had not happened.

 Relief from stay.